gustojvalle/hackatonJustEatBrainstation/README.md

 - fs is used to read and write files

-- cors is used so the backend can be accessible for the frontend
+- cors is used so the backend can be accessible by the frontend

 ## How to use